FelixWeber02/P.I.P.E.-and-NUL-plus/README.md

 # P.I.P.E. and NUL-plus

 PIPE (Pipeline for Interesting Pulsars and maybe E.t.) and NUL-plus are a streamlined pipeline for processing raw filterbank data from the ATA to produce relevant time series for nulling analysis.
 The core of the analysis is wrapped by PIPE into a user-friendly format, taking care of RFI, Dedispersion, Tempo Corrections, and Folding, essentially out of the box.
+Note: intended mostly for use on ATA servers (PIPE) and personal machines (NullAnalysis.py)

 # Usage - P.I.P.E. (.fil Processing)

-In the current setup, PIPE takes one .fil file at a time.
+In the current setup, PIPE can take one .fil file at a time, or a full observation batch.

+To run one .fil at a time, we will be using run_pipe.py.
 All relevant inputs are handled in run_pipe.py, where the .fil filepath, working homepath, pulsar name and DM, and other relevant information is inputted in some editor of your choice.
 To run:

   python run_pipe.py